 Appropriate Tools and Equipment

 From preparation to the application, the tools used will help determine the results.
 It’s not enough to have the exact tools required for concrete stamping or applying an overlay.
 You must also have the skill and expertise to use it efficiently.

 Experience, they say, is the best teacher.
 In the remodeling industry, it truly is.
 There are things you don’t learn in training but learn during application.
-Professional contractors with years of experience have more knowledge, improved skills, and a better understanding of decorative concrete than they did when they first trained for decorative concrete solutions.
+Professional concrete contractors with years of experience have more knowledge, improved skills, and a better understanding of decorative concrete than they did when they first trained for decorative concrete solutions.